LKirkend/ksdt_wi23/README.md

  - A cascading CSS Style Guide filled with gradients of pink and purples.
  - A navigation bar with pages: contact, scheduler, about, and more!

+ The KSDT theme is maintained by the KSDT Computer Engineering team.

 # Contributors

 **A huge thank you to the contributors who have created the best college radio website around!**